deltac2008/fuzzypixels/README.md

 The code I will be using will include perl, python and quite possibly ruby.
 It will almost certainly include sections for my developing web pages.

-My twitter feed should be updated with the latest from here.